popcorn-official/popcorn-desktop/README.md

 ### How to contribute

 First, building, testing and reporting bug is highly appreciated.
 Please include console's output and reproduction step in your bug report.

+Right now we are doing a lot of refactoring to clean the codebase so if you work on a new feature based on 0.2.x, it probably won't merge into 0.3.0.
+This is why we recommend you to hold all pull request other than bug fixes until we release 0.3.0 and stabilize the new codebase.
+From that point, we plan to add a lot of new features asked by the community and merge pull request.

 If you want to develop, you can look at the issues, especialy the bug and fix them.
 Here's a [list of feature](https://github.com/popcorn-team/popcorn-app/wiki/Feature-Proposal) requested by the community so far.